 - Subpanels, provided that the monitor is installed in the main panel and the sub panels are downstream of this panel.

-- Busbar panels, using Sense’s re-designed slimmer sensors.
+- Combination panels, using Sense’s re-designed slimmer sensors.

 - Recessed or flush-mounted panels, using a specific installation process.